• About TTT

 Lampasas / Burnet / Marble Falls

 Pillar Bluff Vineyards – Lampasas.
 My mom, son, and I had a long, informative talk with the owner.
-He even fixed up a pizza with our own vegetables.
+He even fixed up a pizza with our own vegetables we had on us.
 But don’t expect that – we were there on an off day, and he had the time.

 Torr Na Lochs Vineyard & Winery – outside of Burnet.
 Go here for beautiful views, excellent service, and lunch.
 Not many wineries serve lunch, but this one does.
 I ordered the Turkey & Brie Panini.
 It was delicious (photo above).
 This is my second time visiting.
 Our last visit included watching the longhorns travel to their feeding grounds across the rocks.